ChouNagi/twitcast-chat-filter/readme.md

 The interface presently supports 8 languages: Bahasa Indonesian, Chinese, Dutch, English, German, Portuguese, Japanese, Spanish

 Note: There is no automatic translation of detected translation comments to other languages.
 The language only affects the interface.

-### Settings Panel

-The settings panel is accessed via a button above the chat feed.

 ### Translation Comments